-Platform Events Developer Guide: Considerations for Defining and Publishing Platform Events
+Platform Events Developer Guide : Considerations for Defining and Publishing Platform Events Considerations for Designing Flows Flow Limits and Considerations Operators in Flow Conditions Flow Wait Element

 Flow Operations and Read-Only Fields

 Understand when flows have read-only access to field values.
 You can control the behavior when a flow tries to update a read-only field and remove read-only field values from flow operations.